Subtle Brain Injury Case Study

 Marcus Grant of Temple Garden Chambers was the instructed barrister for the Claimant on the case.

-Colin Cook, Personal Injury Specialist and Partner at Hatch Brenner Solicitors on Theatre Street in Norwich, has recently helped a Claimant secure a six figure settlement which the Defendant insurers argued was brought out of time.
-The Claimant was a passenger in a car involved in a high velocity accident when she was 16 years old.
+Colin Cook, personal injury specialist and Partner at Hatch Brenner Solicitors on Theatre Street in Norwich, helped a Claimant secure a six-figure settlement, which the Defendant’s insurers argued was brought out of time.
+The Claimant was a passenger in a car involved in a high-velocity accident when she was 16 years old.

 The Defendant’s insurance company is known to operate an aggressive business strategy of early intervention and settlement without medical evidence.
 The insurer in this case persuaded the Claimant’s would-be litigation friend to accept £10,000 despite early indications that the case could be much more valuable and before solicitors could be retained to provide full advice and protect the interests of the child.

 Colin Cook commented: “The Hatch Brenner Dispute Resolution team is delighted to have reached this settlement for our client.
-Whilst I was confident that the agreement with the insurers would be set aside by the Court, this unusual case involved a level of risk many firms might not accept on a no win no fee basis.
-It is this type of unusual case which is our bread and butter and we relish the opportunity to provide the best service for clients struggling to find quality legal representation.”
+Whilst I was confident that the agreement with the insurers would be set aside by the Court, this unusual case involved a level of risk many legal firms might not accept on a no-win-no-fee basis.
+These types of unusual cases are our bread and butter.
+We relish the opportunity to provide the best service for clients struggling to find quality legal representation.”